 “We have many people looking at the safety and efficacy of the flu vaccine over many years,” she says.
 “It’s extensively researched and should be safe for most everybody.
 Also, the flu vaccine can’t give you the flu, since it’s a piece of dead flu.”

+Getting your flu shot will be even more critical this year because of COVID-19.
 Dr. Simpson recommends everyone over the age of six months gets a flu vaccine.
-If you have any questions or concerns, talk with your primary care physician.
+If you have any questions or concerns, first talk with your primary care provider.

 Take care of your general health

-Can our daily habits affect whether we get the flu or not?
+Can our daily habits affect whether we get sick or not?

 “Absolutely,” says Dr. Simpson.
 “As a society, we’re sleep deprived, overstimulated, stressed… all of these things affect our ability to overcome all the things we encounter on a daily basis.”

 Research suggests stress affects our ability to fight off infection, including the flu.
-Thus, all the things you can do to stay healthy — spiritually, emotionally, physically — this season will reduce your likelihood of getting the flu.
+Thus, all the things you can do to stay healthy — spiritually, emotionally, physically — this season will reduce your likelihood of getting sick.

 These items include: